ju1c3rSH/ju1c3rSH/README.md

 - 👋 Hi, I’m @ju1c3rSH
-- 👀 I’m interested in Wargame RASPBERRY Plus1s
+- 👀 This is a default Readme template
-- 🌱 I’m currently learning New centry school
+- 🌱 I’m noob
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me leonardkendall025@gmail.com 308room.ltd:88